Our Services/Pocatello and Idaho Falls and Meridian Options

 ISU Students in Meridian:

 ISU Meridian students are now eligible to be seen on campus at ISU Meridian Health Care on Tuesday - Thursday.
 Emergent health services needed on Friday - Monday should be accessed at Unity Health Center, 1130 East Fairview, Meridian, Idaho.
 Office visits are covered by University Health and will not be charged to the student.
-Students will be charged for additional services such as laboratory, immunizations and x-rays.
+Students will be charged for additional services such as laboratory services, office procedures, immunizations and x-rays.
 These services can be billed to the student's private insurance.
-The student will be responsible for any co-pays, co-insurane, or deductibles for these additional services.
-Unity will bill most insurance.
+The student will be responsible for any co-pays, co-insurance, or deductibles for these additional services.
+ISU Meridian Health Care and Unity bill most insurances.

 ISU Faculty and Staff